 (Here’s the final post in On-Ramp To IoT, based on the Prototyping Connected Devices webinar co-presented by Todd Zielinski and Bill Horan and hosted by O’Reilly.
-Catch up on the series by reading the first three posts: Intro To Product and Process; Getting Connected and Communicating; and Selecting a Cloud Provider.)
+Catch up on the series by reading the first three posts: Anatomy of a Connected Product; Getting Connected and Communicating; and Selecting a Cloud Provider.)

 Now you’ve grasped the basic anatomy of an IoT device, identified how you’ll connect with and begin to communicate with the cloud, and selected a cloud service provider.